postmannen/ctrl/README.md

 #### REQToConsole

-This is a method that can be used to get the data of the message printed to console where Steward is running.
+This is a method that can be used to get the data of the message printed to console where ctrl is running.

 Default is to print to **stdout**, but printing to **stderr** can be done by setting the value of **methodArgs** to `"methodArgs": ["stderr"]`.